ricardoues/CarND-Vehicle-Detection/writeup_report.md

 * Square root for normalization

-#### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).
+#### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features and color histogram.

-I trained a linear SVM using...
+Firstly, I used

 ### Sliding Window Search